Home > Hidden Collections > Apply for an Award

 Yes, all sections are required unless otherwise indicated.
 Incomplete applications will not be eligible for review.

 CLIR’s online application system will accept documents that exceed stated page limits.
 When CLIR’s grants team conducts its technical review of all submissions, those including documents that exceed page limits will be flagged for revision, truncation, or removal from the pool.
-CLIR’s capacity to solicit and re-upload revised documents will be determined by the number of submissions in the pool, so applicants are strongly encouraged to review the Applicant Handbook before, during, and just prior to submission to ensure their work is compliant.
-Applicants are also strongly encouraged to confirm compliance after upload to the online application space to verify that the document was not altered in the process.
+CLIR’s capacity to solicit and re-upload revised documents will be determined by the number of submissions in the pool, so applicants are strongly encouraged to review the Application Guidelines before, during, and just prior to submission to ensure their work is compliant.
+Applicants are also strongly encouraged to confirm compliance after uploading to the online application space to verify that the document was not altered in the process.

 Applicants should give their best possible estimate of costs.
 The initial budget summary is an important factor as the reviewers decide which applications will advance to the final proposal phase, and they rely on the inclusion of evidence supporting budget figures for their assessment.
 Reviewers may recommend adjustments to budget figures between the initial and final application stages.